JasonChen1992/A-new-Urban-Change-Detection-based-on-Local-G-and-LOSH/ReadME.txt

 ## Methodology

 ### Local G Statistic
 The Local G statistic is used to identify clusters of high or low values in spatial data.
-The equation for the Local G* statistic is:

 ### Local Spatial Heteroscedasticity (LOSH)
 LOSH is used to detect local heterogeneity in spatial data.
-The equation for the LOSH statistic is:

 ### Urban Development Index (UDI)